menu

 It stops exploits from occurring and causing damage to computer systems, independent of the malware the exploit was attempting to launch.

-Threat defense and endpoint, detection, and response (EDR) software are common types of security software used by enterprises to protect against exploits.
+Threat defense and endpoint, detection, and response (EDR) software are common types of security software enterprises use to protect against exploits.
 Another recommended practice is to launch a penetration testing program, which is used to assess the defense's efficacy.

 When an exploit is disclosed to the creators of the affected program, the vulnerability is frequently patched to render the exploit inoperable.
 This information is also made available to security providers.
-There are groups that catalog publicly known cybersecurity vulnerabilities and offer an identification number, a description, and at least one public reference for each vulnerability.
+Some groups catalog publicly known cybersecurity vulnerabilities and offer an identification number, a description, and at least one public reference for each vulnerability.

 Unknown flaws

-Zero-day exploits are exploits that are unknown to everyone except the folks who created them.
-These are by far the most hazardous exploits because they occur when a piece of software or system design includes a severe security vulnerability that the vendor is ignorant of.
+Zero-day exploits are unknown to everyone except the folks who created them.
+They are by far the most hazardous exploits because they occur when a piece of software or system design includes a severe security vulnerability that the vendor is ignorant of.